 Coasters are a quick way to add a bit of personality to your coffee table, and I found two very cool ways to incorporate alcohol inks into designing your very own new coasters.
 One is using resin, and the other is using ceramic tiles.

-Begin by creating a clear base of resin in your coaster mold; just a thin layer will do.
+Begin by creating a thin and clear layer of resin in your coaster mold.
 Allow that to cure fully according to the package instructions.
-Be sure to check and pop any bubbles that form too (either with a toothpick or you can use a heat gun if you have one).
+Use a toothpick or heat gun to pop any bubbles that form.

-For this craft, in addition to your inks, ceramic tile, and gloves, you will need painter’s tape and a gold paint pen.
+For this craft, besides your inks, ceramic tile, and gloves, you will need painter’s tape and a gold paint pen.
 The tape will help you create a beautiful blocked look, and the gold paint pen will allow you to create some pretty little “stars.”

 I love how simple and decorative this project is.
 All you need are some washers, some alcohol ink, and a stamping pad.
 Check out Sarah Jane’s Craft Blog for the full tutorial and a trick to create your own stamp pad with velcro and wood.

-You can also get a bit more creative with your painted washers once they are done, rather than just beading cord, throw them on a pretty jewelry chain or even use them on a bracelet.
+You can also get a bit more creative with your painted washers and use them in a necklace or bracelet project.
 The possibilities are endless!

 If you have some clear glass ornaments that you want to jazz up with some ink, this crafting project from Stephanie Lynn is cool!
-I love the idea of using these glass ornaments for something other than going on the Christmas tree (but if that’s what you’d like, this craft will still work for you).
+You don’t need to create these for Christmas either, they can be used for simple decor pieces too!

 For this project, you will need some clear, flat-backed gems.
 You can find these practically anywhere, most crafting stores, or even your local dollar store.

-You can create some beautiful and pretty little accent gems that could then be used in your next jewelry project or as a cool accent in some home decor project as well.
+You can create some beautiful little accent gems that you can use in your next jewelry project or as a cool accent in some home decor project as well.
 Check out the full tutorial at Color Made Happy.

 You can paint alcohol inks on canvas, but you need to prep that canvas, otherwise the inks will just soak right into the cotton and not move and create the cool patterns you want.